espressif/esp-idf/docs/en/api-guides/general-notes.rst

 If some application code needs to be placed into IRAM, it can be done using ``IRAM_ATTR`` define::

 	#include "esp_attr.h"

 	void IRAM_ATTR gpio_isr_handler(void* arg)
 	{
 		// ...
 	}

 Here are the cases when parts of application may or should be placed into IRAM.

 - Interrupt handlers must be placed into IRAM if ``ESP_INTR_FLAG_IRAM`` is used when registering the interrupt handler.
 In this case, ISR may only call functions placed into IRAM or functions present in ROM. *Note 1:* all FreeRTOS APIs are currently placed into IRAM, so are safe to call from interrupt handlers.
 If the ISR is placed into IRAM, all constant data used by the ISR and functions called from ISR (including, but not limited to, ``const char`` arrays), must be placed into DRAM using ``DRAM_ATTR``.

-- Some timing critical code may be placed into IRAM to reduce the penalty associated with loading the code from flash.
-ESP32 reads code and data from flash via a 32 kB cache.
+- Some timing critical code may be placed into IRAM to reduce the penalty associated with loading the code from flash. {IDF_TARGET_NAME} reads code and data from flash via a 32 kB cache.
 In some cases, placing a function into IRAM may reduce delays caused by a cache miss.

 IROM (code executed from Flash)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^